n-peugnet/meshsim/README.md

    * Your OS packages will probably be too old.

  * create a docker network: `docker network create --driver bridge mesh`.
-Later we will need to know the gateway IP (so that the images can talk to postgres, meshsim, etc on the host).
+Later we will need to know the gateway IP (so that the images can talk to meshsim, etc on the host).
 On MacOS `host.docker.internal` will work, otherwise run `docker network inspect mesh` and find the Gateway IP.

- * Install postgres
-   * `createuser -P synapse` # password synapseftw
-   * edit postgresql.conf to ensure postgres is listening on an IP that docker containers will be able to hit.
-Set `listen_addresses = '<bridge ip>,localhost'`, although that will only work after step "create a docker network".
-     If you can't find the config file, have a look in `/var/lib/pgsql/data/`.
-   * edit pg_hba.conf to ensure connections from docker container IPs will be allowed (e.g. by enabling `trust` for user `synapse`).
-Example:

-     ```
-     # Add the following to the end of the file
-     local   all             synapse                                 trust
-     host    all             all             YOUR_DOCKER_HOST_IP/16  trust
-     ```

-   * Recommended: It's worth making the user you plan to run meshsim a superuser in postgres, such that commands do not need to be prefixed with `sudo -u postgres`.
-     You can do so with the following:

-     ```
-     sudo -u postgres createuser --superuser --no-password $USER
-     sudo -u postgres createdb $USER
-     ```

  * Optional: Enable KSM on your host so your synapses can deduplicate RAM as much as possible